SalimKashou/Connect4/README.md

-# Connect 4 — Browser Game (Human vs Human / Human vs AI)
+# Connect4 — Browser Game (Human vs Human / Human vs AI)

-A polished **Connect 4** game you can play directly in the browser.
+A polished **Connect4** game you can play directly in the browser.
 Challenge a friend (**Human vs Human**) or take on an AI opponent (**Human vs AI**) with four difficulty levels.
 Includes smooth, gravity-style disc drop animations, undo support, and a clean modern UI.

 **Created by:** Salim Kashou
 **GitHub:** https://github.com/SalimKashou